bytewax/bytewax/docs/guide/deployment/waxctl.md

 (xref-waxctl)=
-# Using `Waxctl Pro` to Run your Dataflow on Kubernetes
+# Using `waxctl` to Run your Dataflow on Kubernetes

 Waxctl helps you run and manage your Bytewax dataflows in Kubernetes.
 It uses the current `kubectl` context configuration, so you need